 – Mentor students and assist their professional growth, particularly related to game design and preparing for careers in design and development.

 – Develop and teach one or two elective classes per calendar year in your choice of subject, such as game design, playable prototyping, and design and development in immersive entertainment technologies.
 Pedagogical consultants from CMU’s Center for Teaching Excellence & Educational Innovation (https://www.cmu.edu/teaching/) are available to help you adapt your domain knowledge into a structured and immersive course.

 We are seeking an individual who holds a B.S. or B.A. and has proven industry experience of five or more years with game design and development.
 An advanced degree is not required for candidates with extensive professional experience in game design, but having such a degree is a plus.
 The ETC is a professional degree program and faculty are generally practicing creatives rather than traditional academics.
 Our students desire to understand how real-world professional design & development occurs, and highly value faculty who continue to excel in their professional domain.
 Ideal candidates for this position will be able to show evidence of practices which promote and support varied perspectives and underrepresented and underserved voices in the field.

 You should be able to demonstrate:

-- Strong collaboration and interpersonal skills; and
+– Strong collaboration and interpersonal skills, with fellow faculty and staff as well as graduate students

 – A high level of expertise developing experiences from playable prototype to polished completion